kubernetes/kompose/docs/user-guide.md

 ## Kompose Convert

-Kompose supports conversion of V1, V2, and V3 Docker Compose files into Kubernetes and OpenShift objects.
+Kompose supports conversion of V1, V2, and V3 Compose files into Kubernetes and OpenShift objects.

 ### Kubernetes